Willie Horton (baseball): Honors

+Post-playing life

+After retiring, Horton coached for the New York Yankees and Chicago White Sox.

-Since 2003, Horton has served as a Special Assistant to Tigers President/CEO/General Manager, originally Dave Dombrowski, and now Al Avila.
+Since 2003, Horton has served as a Special Assistant to Tigers President/CEO/General Manager, originally Dave Dombrowski, followed by Al Avila, and currently Scott Harris.
 Former Tigers teammate Al Kaline also held this position, and the two threw out the first pitch of the 2006 World Series at Comerica Park.

-For the ninth consecutive year, the state of Michigan recognized one man's ability to overcome obstacles and achieve a lifetime of success when "Willie Horton Day" was celebrated on Thursday, October 18, 2012.
-Horton is the fourth person in Michigan history to be given a day, with the third being Rosa Parks.

 On Opening Day 2013, Horton threw out the first pitch at Comerica Park in Detroit.
 The Tigers went on to win 8–3 over the New York Yankees.

+Horton's autobiography 23: Detroit's Own Willie the Wonder, the Tigers' First Black Great was published in July 2022.

+Horton and his wife, Gloria reside in Bloomfield Hills, Michigan.
+The couple have seven children and 21 grandchildren.

+In September 1968, Horton legally had his name changed from "William Wattison Horton" to simply "Willie Horton", saying that he preferred "Willie" to his more formal, former name.